Senior Humanities

 Complete this before moving on to your outline.

-2. An outline that is not necessarily perfect but is close to done
+1. An outline that is not necessarily perfect but is pretty much done

 1. That’s parts 1-4 of my own outline